 - Labor market stays resilient: U.S. employers added a better-than-expected 223,000 jobs in December and the unemployment rate fell to 3.5%, reinforcing that the economy remains in solid shape despite the impact of higher rates.
 The slight decline in monthly employment expansion, while still high by historical standards, shows cooling that the Fed wants to see more of before reducing rates.
 Average hourly wages also grew more slowly – another Fed prerequisite – but remained elevated at 4.6% above a year earlier.

 Chart of Interest

-Sources: U.S. Bureau of Labor Statistics, Altair Advisers
+Sources: Federal Reserve Bank of St. Louis, U.S. Bureau of Labor Statistics, Altair Advisers

 The material shown is for informational purposes only.
 Forward-looking statements are subject to numerous assumptions, risks, and uncertainties, and actual results may differ materially from those anticipated in forward-looking statements.
 As a practical matter, no entity is able to accurately and consistently predict future market activities, and all investments are subject to the risk of loss.
 While efforts are made to ensure information contained herein is accurate, Altair Advisers LLC cannot guarantee the accuracy of all such information presented.
 Material contained in this publication should not be construed as accounting, legal, or tax advice